Picxy23/C-Primer-5th-Edition-Solutions/README.md

 # C-Primer-5th-Edition-Solutions
-Solutions to Primer's practice problems.
+Solutions to Primer's practice problems, from Chapter 3.